E-signing can help make real estate transactions easier than ever. Find out how to make it work for you and your clients.

 In the real estate industry in particular, NAR has supported the ESIGN Act and urges regulators and lenders to “facilitate and widen the acceptance of electronic signatures.”

 If e-signatures are so convenient, what possible drawbacks could they have?
-Without proper guidance from you, the same speed and convenience that makes electronic signatures so convenient can leave clients feeling confused and, in some cases, a bit uneasy about virtual signing.
+Without proper guidance from you, the same speed and convenience that makes the electronic signature for realtors so convenient can also leave clients feeling confused and, in some cases, a bit uneasy about virtual signing.

 Some real estate agents send along documents with little or no explanation, then the e-signature platform speeds clients through the signing process, often without the ability to easily review and discuss the contents.